jeffreylanters/unity-entity-component-system/README.md

     });
   }

-  // This event is triggered when an entity will be destroyed. public override void OnEntityWillDestroy (MovementComponent entity) {
+  // EVENT is triggered when an entity will be destroyed. public override void OnEntityWillDestroy (MovementComponent entity) { }
-    // Do something when the entity
-  }

-  // This event is triggered every frame. public override void OnUpdate () {
+  // EVENT is triggered every frame. public override void OnUpdate () {
     var _translation = new Vector3(1, 0, 0) * Time.deltaTime;